-Buffalo Cauliflower Bites are one of those spicy to die for yet surprisingly healthier recipes, a wonderful combination of cauliflower coated in a deliciously crispy batter, then baked and tossed in a homemade Buffalo Sauce to create a simple and delicious appetizer that would be perfect for vegetarian friends, impromptu get-together, or even game night.
+Buffalo Cauliflower Bites are one of those spicy to die for yet surprisingly healthier recipes, an excellent combination of cauliflower coated in a deliciously crispy batter, then baked and tossed in a homemade Buffalo Sauce to create a simple and delicious appetizer that would be perfect for vegetarian friends, impromptu get-together, or even game night.

 You are seriously going to love this recipe for Buffalo Cauliflower Bites because it cuts the calories from traditional Buffalo Wings in a few ways by swapping cauliflower for the usual chicken wings and baking the Buffalo Cauliflower Bites in the oven instead of frying them in oil.

-I’m not even going to kid Y’all, I am one of the many folks who’ve jumped on the cauliflower bandwagon over the years.
+I’m not even going to kid Y’all.
+I am one of the many folks who’ve jumped on the cauliflower bandwagon over the years.
 My love affair with cauliflower all started with Mock Mashed potatoes several years ago.
-I still to this day don’t know how this vegetable became so darn delicious in mock recipes over the years, but it’s definitely a favorite go-to faux ingredient these days for several recipes.
+I still, to this day, don’t know how this vegetable became so darn delicious in mock recipes over the years, but it’s a favorite go-to faux ingredient these days for several methods.

 This recipe for Buffalo Cauliflower Bites is a great vegetarian alternative to greasy Buffalo wings cooked in oil.
-Breaded cauliflower stands in for the normal chicken wings; all baked to perfection for a crispy mock Buffalo wings sensation at your next gathering.
+Breaded cauliflower stands in for the standard chicken wings, all baked to perfection for a crispy mock Buffalo wings sensation at your next gathering.
 Serve with Homemade Ranch Dressing if desired.